 All of our private programs have similar course descriptions, though differ in their respective degrees and intensity of audio engineering theory and application.

 This 100 hour option is our most sought after program where the student works privately with the instructor and focuses on various areas of audio engineering.
 During discussions and an interview with the student, we custom tailor a program that addresses their individual desires, taking into account their current level of audio engineering skills and education, in preparation for entry into the professional audio industry or running their own studio.
-Program enrollment includes a Digidesign Pro Tools MBox recording system, with the 7th edition David Miles Huber “Recording Studio Handbook” and a “Pro Tools Official Courseware Manual”.
+Program enrollment includes Avid Pro Tools software and an Avid recording system interface, with the 7th edition David Miles Huber “Recording Studio Handbook” and a “Pro Tools Official Courseware Manual”.

 Program time allotment: